TheNethOfMe/neth-blog/_projects/honest-piranha.md

 title: Honest Piranha
 slug: honpron
 hero: honpron.jpg
-hero-alt: Honest Piranha main page
+alt: Honest Piranha main page
 link: honestpiranha.com
 github: honest-piranha
+desc: A landing page for podcasts with its own CMS built from scratch
 ---

 This is a landing page I've created in the MERN stack for my YouTube videos and podcasts.
 I created this to solve several problems I see when trying to create a personal "brand" for online entertainment.